prestonschnell/EmpowerNutrition/README.md

 ## Overview
 This is a fully responsive, multi-page website built for Empower Nutrition, a local small business specializing in healthy drinks and meal options.
-The project was developed from scratch using HTML, CSS, and JavaScript, with a focus on clean design, accessibility, and seamless user experience.
+The project was developed from scratch using React, with a focus on clean design, accessibility, and seamless user experience.

 The website includes the following capabilities: